raeganfaith/MERN-AI-ChatBot/README.md

 </div>

-Welcome to the MERN ChatBot repository!
 This project is a ChatBot application built using the MERN stack (MongoDB, Express.js, React, Node.js) and integrated with the OpenAI API for natural language processing.

 ## Features